bojunz/Pandas_GUI/README.md

 ### Features

-- Automatic Summary Generation: Provides concise summaries of lengthy text documents automatically, highlighting key points and essential information
+- Automatic Summary Generation: Provides concise summaries of lengthy text documents automatically
-- Contextual Understanding: Utilizes advanced natural language processing to understand and extract the most relevant information from the provided text
+- Contextual Understanding: Understand and extract the most relevant information from the provided text
 - Multi-Language Support: Capable of generating summaries in multiple languages
 - Performance Metrics: Provides metrics and analytics on summary generation